metaplex-foundation/aura/CONTRIBUTING.md

 ### Commit Messages

-We follow [Conventional Commits](https://www.conventionalcommits.org/) specification for our commit messages.
+We follow the [Conventional Commits](https://www.conventionalcommits.org/) specification for our commit messages.
 This leads to more readable messages that are easy to follow when looking through the project history and enables automatic generation of changelogs.

 Each commit message should be structured as follows: